Create a free, automated membership website in WordPress with these plugins. Then, when you’re ready,…

 - Connect your HubSpot account to Uncanny Automator.

-Note: Free users get 1,000 credits to try out HubSpot and other premium integrations.
+Note: Free users get 250 app credits to try out HubSpot and other app integrations.
 Once you use up the free credits, you can upgrade to the premium version for unlimited usage.
-(Credits are not used or required for recipes that don’t connect to non-WordPress apps.)
+(App credits are not used or required for recipes that don’t connect to non-WordPress apps.)

 After completing the steps, you’ll see a list of HubSpot options to choose from.
 Select Create/Update a contact in HubSpot to proceed.